GoogleCloudPlatform/compute-video-demo-salt/README.md

 try to SSH into the local instance.
 Since you are using the root account, you need an additional flag.

     Cut/paste the generated URL into a browser that is authenticated with your Google account.
 Accept the OAuth permissions and cut/paste the verification code into your terminal.

     When prompted, used an Empty Passphrase for the demo.
 Once logged in through this gcutil ssh command, go ahead and log back out.
-    ```
-    gcutil ssh --ssh_key_push_wait_time=30 --permit_root_ssh $(hostname -s)
-    ```

 The full output will look similar to,
     ```
     root@salt:~# gcutil ssh --ssh_key_push_wait_time=30 --permit_root_ssh $(hostname -s)
     Service account scopes are not enabled for default on this instance.
 Using manual authentication.